awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

 1. Download the root certificate that works for all AWS Regions and put the file in the ssl\_wallet directory\.

-   For information about downloading the root certificate, see [Using SSL/TLS to Encrypt a Connection to a DB Instance](UsingWithRDS.SSL.md)\.
+   For information about downloading the root certificate, see [Using SSL/TLS to encrypt a connection to a DB instance](UsingWithRDS.SSL.md)\.

 1. In the `$ORACLE_HOME/network/admin` directory, modify or create the tnsnames\.ora file and include the following entry\.